eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 2. ``Instance`` name
 3. ``Topic`` name

-A triple consisting of such strings is called a ``service description``.
+A triple consisting of such strings is called a ``ServiceDescription``.
 In Autosar terminology these three identifiers are called ``Service``, ``Instance`` and ``Event`` respectively.

 Two topics are considered matching if all these three strings are element-wise equal, i.e. group, instance and topic